t3brightside/pagelist/README.md

 - List of selected pages
 - Category filtering
 - Set start from, limit and sort options
-- Pagination with items per page
+- Pagination with items per page and unique to content element
 - Dedicated page types for news, events and products
 - Connection to ext:[Personnel][863416d1] for authors and contact persons
 - ext:Personnel fields can be enabled/disabled per page type